MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Select-Object.md

 When you select properties, `Select-Object` returns new objects that have only the specified properties.

 Beginning in Windows PowerShell 3.0, `Select-Object` includes an optimization feature that prevents commands from creating and processing objects that are not used.
-When you include a `Select-Object` command with the **First** or **Index** parameters in a command pipeline, Windows PowerShell stops the command that generates the objects as soon as the selected number of objects is generated, even when the command that generates the objects appears before the `Select-Object` command in the pipeline.
+When you include a `Select-Object` command with the **First** or **Index** parameters in a command pipeline, PowerShell stops the command that generates the objects as soon as the selected number of objects is generated, even when the command that generates the objects appears before the `Select-Object` command in the pipeline.
 To turn off this optimizing behavior, use the **Wait** parameter.

 ## EXAMPLES